 Discovery Mind educates 700 pupils with over 30 nationalities from 15 months to 11 years old.
 It has play centres, kindergartens and primary schools at five different campuses in Discovery Bay and Tung Chung.
 Primary school students follow British Primary and International Primary Curriculum and start to learn Chinese (Putonghua) as a second language from the age of 6.

-The English Schools Foundation, the largest English-medium international school organisation in Hong Kong, operates 22 international schools in different parts of the city.
+The English Schools Foundation, the largest English-medium international school organisation in Hong Kong, operates 22 international schools in Hong Kong, in different parts of the city.
 Some 17,500 students from more than 60 different nationalities are enrolled in ESF schools, private independent schools and kindergartens.
 Nearly 70 percent of their students’ parents are permanent residents of Hong Kong.